 LG TV 2019 highlights

-The α9 Gen 2 processor arrives on LG’s flagship TVs and it’s capable of recognising the content you’re watching and its quality, thereafter looking for ways to improve picture performance.
+The α9 Gen 2 processor is capable of recognising the content you’re watch and finds ways to improve picture performance.

-AI Brightness leaps into action whenever HDR content is played.
-It uses the TV’s built-in light sensor to detect the room’s ambient light and adjusts the parts of the image that require a higher brightness.
+AI Brightness uses the TV’s built-in light sensor to detect ambient light and adjusts the parts of the image that require a higher brightness for HDR playback.

-As OLED TVs aren’t able to get as bright as LED TVs, the Dynamic Tone Mapping feature approximates the brightness and contrast for images brighter than the TV’s capabilities.
-LG’s solution aims for a more accurate picture in terms of contrast, adjusting the overall brightness without losing contrast or the vivid colours.
+OLED TVs aren’t as bright as LED TVs, so the Dynamic Tone Mapping feature approximates the brightness and contrast for images brighter than the TV’s capabilities.
+LG aims for a more accurate picture in terms of contrast, adjusting the overall brightness without losing contrast or the vivid colours.

-According to LG, WebOS is faster and more responsive than before.
-The main video apps are available in Netflix, Amazon Prime and Rakuten TV, with LG’s Intelligent Edit feature enabling the reorder of webOS tiles in more convenient ways.
+WebOS is said to be faster and more responsive than previous versions, with LG’s Intelligent Edit feature enabling the reorder of webOS tiles in more convenient ways.

-The Home Dashboard is a hub for control over connected devices, including any Bluetooth playback or devices that come under Home IoT (Internet of Things).
-A large number of LG’s TVs now have Bluetooth 5 included.
+The Home Dashboard is a hub for connected devices, including Bluetooth 5.0 and smart devices that come under Home IoT (Internet of Things).

 LG TV 2019 – 8K/4K OLED